OWASP/www-chapter-cotonou/tab_past_events.md

     <img src="assets/images/nationowasp.png" alt="Protection des données à l’ère de l’Intelligence artificielle: Les acteurs outillés sur la résilience numérique" width="250" height="250">
   </a>
 </div>

+The OWASP-Cotonou chapter would like to thank everyone and especially <a href="https://asin.bj">ASIN BENIN</a>, <a href="https://apdp.bj">APDP BENIN</a>, <a href="https://emes.bj/">EMES</a>, for their support during the organization of this meeting.
+Once again, a very big thanks to you.

 <h4>---------------------------------------------------------------------------------------------------------------------------------</h4>